elsiklab/gwasviewer/README.md

 ## Test data

-A sample dataset is in test/data/ go to http://localhost/jbrowse/?data=plugins/GWASViewer/test/data or similar to view
+Test GWASViewer tracks are in the test/data/ directory, visit http://localhost/jbrowse/?data=plugins/GWASViewer/test/data or similar to view